LG Chem plant in India starts leaking toxic gas again, prompting wider evacuation

 Andhra Pradesh Chief Minister Jagan Mohan Reddy said in a televised address on Thursday that the gas leak occurred because raw material was stored for a long period of time.

-(Reporting by Sudarshan Varadhan; Writing by Devjyot Ghoshal; Editing by Euan Rocha;)
+(Reporting by Sudarshan Varadhan; Writing by Devjyot Ghoshal; Editing by Euan Rocha and Dan Grebler)

 ((Devjyot.Ghoshal@thomsonreuters.com; +91-11-49548102;))